 After logging 100K (62.2 miles), I'm tired & sleep-deprived.
 I'm cold.
 I take a nap.

-After my nap, I went back out with an hour left on the clock Mother's Day morning, and logged a total 63.9 miles, the last 14 in my Birkenstocks.
+After my nap, I went back out with an hour left on the clock on Mother's Day morning and logged a total of 63.9 miles, the last 14 in my Birkenstocks.
 I ran these miles in the coldest May 9 recorded in my area.
 Who knew!
-But I know we need to work hard to achieve what we want for the benefits of others.
+But I know we need to work hard to achieve what we want for the benefit of others.
 I dedicated this ultra to cancer caregivers.

 Help to Fund Financial Assistance, Self-Care, Therapeutic Care, and Respite

 This fund will help pay for an evening of unwinding at a paint night, a night of bowling, a massage, yoga classes, indoor rock climbing, or a registration to a running event.
 Talking to someone who's a good listener helps.
-The fund will provide the opportunity to talk to a counselor or therapist.
-These are some examples of self-care and therapeutic care that can provide much needed respite.
+The fund will provide the opportunity to speak to a counselor or therapist.
+These examples of self-care and therapeutic care can provide much-needed respite.

 The fund will also help fund costs not covered by insurance while accompanying their loved one to chemotherapy, radiation, and surgery.
 These include tolls, public transportation, rideshare services, hospital parking fees, and the cost of breakfast, lunch, and dinner while at the hospital or treatment center.
 The fund will help with doctor visits not covered by insurance, such as a $50 deductible.

-Children are also affected by the cost of cancer care when a family member is diagnosed.
+When a family member is diagnosed, children are also affected by the cost of cancer care.
 They also need respite.
-My fund will also provide grants for the financial expenses that come with recreational sports registration fees, camp registration, youth programs, music lessons, and other physical and social activities.
+My fund will also provide grants for the financial expenses associated with recreational sports registration fees, camp registration, youth programs, music lessons, and other physical and social activities.

-Thank you for not Forgetting Cancer Caregivers and Supporting My Fundraising Ultramarathon
+Thank you for not Forgetting Cancer Caregivers and for Supporting My Fundraising Ultramarathons

 Your support means so much to me.